e2b-dev/e2b-cookbook/examples/anthropic-managed-agents/javascript/IMPLEMENTATION.md

 This is the core handoff.
 Anthropic's SDK owns polling, claiming work, heartbeating, dispatching tool calls, and sending tool results back to the session.
 Leaving `unrestrictedPaths` unset keeps file tools constrained to the worker `workdir`.
+Use a short default idle timeout, such as 30 seconds, so a completed or quiet session does not keep the single example worker from polling later work for several minutes.
+For webhook-driven sandboxes, start a bounded worker process on each `session.status_run_started` delivery instead of treating one PID as the whole queue.
+Cap concurrency, and give each worker a runtime guard so an idle event stream cannot block later sessions indefinitely.
+If all worker slots are full, keep a small retry counter so that skipped webhook deliveries start a worker once capacity opens again.

 ## 7. Start an Auto-Resume Webhook Sandbox